- Abraham Kuyper Bibliography

 Provides applied research to Glenmary leadership, individual missioners, Church leaders and the wider society

-- Handbook of Latin American Studies Online
+- Handbook of Latin American Studies Online (HLAS)

 A bibliography on Latin America consisting of works selected and annotated by scholars.
 Edited by the Hispanic Division of the Library of Congress, the multidisciplinary Handbook alternates annually between the social sciences and the humanities.